 Double-stranded variable libraries

 Often labs need more than one version of a particular construct.
-When only a few variants are required, it can save significant time and resources to order all of the variants as standard gBlocks Gene Fragments.
+When only a few variants are required, it can save significant time and resources to order all of the variants as standard eBlocks or gBlocks Gene Fragments.
 However, for mutagenesis applications where you need to test many different amino acid combinations (e.g., antibody research, binding affinity studies, and enzyme kinetic studies) variable bases can be included in the gBlocks Gene Fragment sequence to create a diverse pool of sequences (gBlocks Gene Fragments Libraries).

-Variable bases can be used to study structural DNA elements like promoters and enhancers, and are commonly used to create NNK libraries of amino acid codon variants.
+Variable bases can be used to study structural DNA elements like promoters and enhancers and are commonly used to create NNK libraries of amino acid codon variants.
 In NNK libraries, N represents DNA bases A, G, C, T, and K represents bases G and T. By using the NNK variable string in your sequence design, you can make a random library with 32 of the 64 codons, and simultaneously eliminate 2 of the 3 stop codons.
 The NNK codons cover all of the standard amino acids; limiting to 32 codons makes it easier to screen your finished library.
 Until recently, the creation of mixed base libraries had to be accomplished by synthesis and then pooling of separate oligonucleotides.
 However, unlike other synthetic dsDNA products, gBlocks Gene Fragments can also be designed to contain regions of variable bases.

 Currently, the online ordering tool allows you to incorporate up to 18 sequential N or K bases, generating libraries with >1 billion variants.
 However, other custom designs that are not supported by the automated, online ordering system may still be feasible by contacting the experts using the IDT Help Request Form.

-|I want to:
+|I want to:||Oligonucleotides||IDT Gene Fragments|

-||Synthetic gBlocks Gene Fragments are ideal for this application.
+|Create a unique sequence and a variant of that sequence.||Oligos can be used to create genes de novo, however the processes are complex, time consuming and do not always lead to success.||Synthetic gBlocks Gene Fragments are ideal for this application.
 Both the wild type and mutant versions can be ordered as complete constructs (up to 3 kb) and cloned simultaneously, saving time and money.
 Longer constructs can be assembled from multiple fragments.|

-||Standard oligos work well for making small changes and Ultramer Oligos can be used to make larger changes.
+|Make a single mutation in a sequence cloned in a plasmid.||Standard oligos work well for making small changes and Ultramer Oligos can be used to make larger changes.
 However, the cost of long oligos can often exceed the cost of a gBlocks Gene Fragment.
 Long PCR methods may also require more optimization than alternative gene assembly approaches such as isothermal assembly.||IDT Gene Fragments are a good option, using a seamless cloning method gBlocks can be used to create changes up to 3 kb within an existing plasmid.
 Researchers should consider the cost of materials and the assembly method they prefer to use (i.e., PCR mutagenesis or gene assembly).|

-||gBlocks Gene Fragments are ideal for this application.
+|Make changes to multiple sites to a sequence cloned into a plasmid.||Using oligos, several steps will be needed to create the mutant, with screening at each stage.||IDT Gene Fragments are ideal for this application.
 Because their sequence is completely customizable, large segments of the sequence (up to 3 kb) can be replaced at once, saving both time and resources in the lab.|

-||gBlocks Gene Fragments can be ordered with N or K variable bases.
+|Create a library to screen every possible sequence combination at a specific site or sites within a sequence.||For simple variable base insertions, such as a single codon or a few nucleotides, oligonucleotide mutagenesis often works well.
+However, for more complex applications, the assembly and verification of evenness of the library can be difficult and time consuming.||gBlocks Gene Fragments can be ordered with N or K variable bases.
 Simple libraries can be ordered directly from the web, and our design group can assist more complex library designs.
-Custom QC, including Next Gen Sequencing to verify the distribution of variation in the library can also be arranged.|
+Custom QC, including next generation sequencing (NGS) to verify the distribution of variation in the library can also be arranged.|

 When planning your mutagenesis experiments, consider the following 3 factors to help you determine the best protocol and reagents for your purposes: